At least 3,258,471,446 doses of coronavirus vaccines have been administered around the world, data from 232 locations show.

-The numbers shown here are updated frequently, using data compiled by the Our World in Data project at the University of Oxford as well as national data sources from some countries.
+The numbers shown here are updated frequently, using data compiled by the Our World in Data project at the University of Oxford, the World Health Organization and national data sources from some countries.

 Vaccine rollouts in advanced economies are largely outpacing those in emerging and developing economies — even in countries with similar death rates.
 Officials at the World Health Organization have warned that the world is on the brink of “catastrophic moral failure” as poor countries fall behind.
 Left unchecked, the virus could also mutate into strains that existing vaccines do not protect against.

-- Data for Austria, France, Germany, Portugal, Spain and the UK comes from their respective national health ministries, national health services or public health agencies.
+- Data for Austria, France, Germany, Jersey, Malaysia, Malta, Spain and the UK comes from their respective national health ministries, national health services or public health agencies.

 - Data for the US as well as its territories or associated states — American Samoa, Guam, the Marshall Islands, Micronesia, the Northern Mariana Islands, Palau, Puerto Rico, and the US Virgin Islands — comes from the US Centers for Disease Control and Prevention.

 Unless otherwise stated, population figures used to adjust data come from the World Bank.
-Population data for Anguilla; Bonaire, Sint Eustatius and Saba; the Falkland Islands, and Western Sahara come from the United Nations Population Division.
-Data for Eritrea comes from the World Health Organisation.
-Local sources are used for: Cyprus, Guernsey, Jersey, Moldova, Taiwan, the UK, the US and Vatican City.
+Population data for Anguilla and Western Sahara come from the United Nations Population Division.
+Data for Eritrea comes from the WHO.
+Local sources are used for: Ascension, Bonaire, Sint Eustatius and Saba, Cyprus (and northern Cyprus), the Falkland Islands, Guernsey, Jersey, Moldova, St Helena, Taiwan, Tristan da Cunha the UK, the US and the Vatican City.

 Countries are classified as "advanced economies" or "emerging market and developing economies" with the groupings from the International Monetary Fund’s World Economic Outlook.